Super-Spin Chains for 6D SCFTs: Acknowledgements

 \section{Acknowledgements}

-We thank P.~Koreteev for helpful discussions, as well as F.~Hassler and J.A.~Minahan for helpful correspondence.
+We thank S.~Ekhammar, P.~Koreteev, and D.~Volin for helpful discussions, as well as F.~Hassler and J.A.~Minahan for helpful correspondence.
 FB is supported by the Swiss National Science Foundation (SNSF), grant number P400P2\_194341.
 The work of JJH is supported by the DOE (HEP) Award DE-SC0013528.
 CL acknowledges support from DESY (Hamburg, Germany), a member of the Helmholtz Association HGF.